Coming soon...

 About the Hackathon

-The hackathon will be held on Thursday and Friday, May 8–9, 2025.
-140 computer science students from both the graduate and undergraduate programs will gather for a 24-hour programming marathon, collaborating with faculty members, researchers, industry engineers, and professionals from the fields of media, public diplomacy, as well as researchers in information and behavior — to develop solutions with real applications.
+June 11–12, 2026.
+140 computer science students from both the graduate and undergraduate programs will gather for a 24-hour programming marathon, collaborating with faculty members, researchers, industry engineers, and professionals from the fields of media, public diplomacy, as well as researchers in information and behavior - to develop solutions with real applications.

 This exceptional event will take place on the Technion campus.
 You can learn more about the event from articles published by the Technion and on Ynet.